restify/node-restify/docs/guides/server.md

 });
 ```

-## Content Negotiation
+## Responses' Content Negotiation And Formatting

 If you're using `res.send()` restify will determine the content-type to respond
-with by:

-1. negotiating the content-type by matching available formatters with the
-   request's `accept` header
+with by, from highest priority to lowest priority:

+1. using the value of `res.contentType` if present
+1. otherwise, using the value of the `Content-Type` response header if set
 1. otherwise, using `application/json` if the body is an object that is not a
    Buffer instance
-1. otherwise, using the value of `res.contentType` if present
+1. otherwise, negotiating the content-type by matching available formatters with
-1. otherwise, using the value of the `Content-Type` response header if set
+   the request's `accept` header

+If a content-type can't be determined, then restify will respond with an error.

+If a content-type can be negotiated, restify then determines what formatter to
+use to format the response's content.

+If no formatter matching the content-type can be found, restify will by default
+override the response's content-type to `'application/octet-stream'` and then
+error if no formatter is found for that content-type.

+This default behavior can be changed by passing `optionalFormatters: true`
+(default is false) when creating the restify server instance.
+In that case, if
+no formatter is found for the negotiated content-type, the response is flushed
+without applying any formatter.

 Note in the examples above we've not defined any formatters, so we've been
 leveraging the fact that restify ships with `application/json`, `text/plain` and